hairymnstr/hyperpixel-raspi4b-case/README.md

-# Hyperpixel 4.0 touch and Raspberry Pi 4B case (with Prusa MK3S bracket)
+# Hyperpixel 4.0 touch and Raspberry Pi B case (with Prusa MK3S bracket)
-This project provides a 3D printable case for the Hyperpixel 4.0 touch display and Raspberry Pi 4 B.  The case features a universal mounting system; a bracket for the Prusa i3 MK3S/MMU2S is also provided.
+This project provides a 3D printable case for the Hyperpixel 4.0 touch display and Raspberry Pi 4 B, or Raspberry Pi 2/3 B.  The case features a universal mounting system; a bracket for the Prusa i3 MK3S/MMU2S is also provided.

 Note: This project is GPLv3 open-source.
 The github repository for the model (containing the complete OpenSCAD project) can be found at https://github.com/simoninns/hyperpixel-raspi4b-case